Developing an emergency operations plan for your church

 As a convention, we seek to help meet the needs of our churches.
 As a church, you, in turn, seek to help meet the needs of your pastor and other ministry staff.
 One of the ways many of you care for them is through reimbursement for the premiums of health insurance policies.
 However, due to recent changes in government regulations through the Affordable Care Act (ACA), this may no longer be possible beginning July 1, 2015.

-If you allow this practice, called Premium Reimbursement Plans, to continue after June 30, your church could be/p>... [continue]
+If you allow this practice, called Premium Reimbursement Plans, to continue after June 30, your church could be subject to a penalty under the ACA of $100 a day per participating employee.
+That could add up... [continue]

 Child abuse is everyone's business